Merge requests while you sleep.

 Force-pushed branch, MR opened with a diff, CI status tracked back.
 You review, you merge.
 Same shape as Renovate.

-Lint errors, flaky tests, type fixes, codemod migrations. anything you can describe in a @vemlor comment.
-Bring your Claude Code or Codex subscription, we run the platform.
+Lint errors, flaky tests, type fixes, codemod migrations.
+Anything you can describe in a @vemlor comment.
+Bring your Claude Code or Codex sub, we run the platform.

 Single Helm chart.
 Connect GitLab or GitHub via OAuth.
 Runners are ephemeral pods in your own Kubernetes cluster.
 Your tokens, your data.

-Comment @vemlor fix the flake in auth_spec.rb on an MR. Webhook fires, runner spins up in your cluster, agent edits, force-push, you review.
+Comment @vemlor fix the flake in auth_spec.rb on an MR. Webhook fires, runner spins up, agent edits, force-push, you review.

 kenin just now